Adaptive Batch Sizes for Active Learning A Probabilistic Numerics Approach: Discussion and Limitations

-\begin{ack} We thank Sam Daulton for helpful feedback for our paper, and Ondrej Bajgar for his helpful comments about improving the paper.
+We thank Samuel Daulton, Siu Lun Chau, Wenjie Xu, and Pierre Osselin for helpful feedback on our paper, and anonymous reviewers who gave useful comments.
 Masaki Adachi was supported by the Clarendon Fund, the Oxford Kobe Scholarship, the Watanabe Foundation, and Toyota Motor Corporation.
-Harald Oberhauser was supported by the DataSig Program [EP/S026347/1] and the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA).
-Martin Jørgensen was supported by the Carlsberg Foundation. \end{ack}
+Satoshi Hayakawa was supported by the Clarendon Fund, the Oxford Kobe Scholarship, and the Toyota Riken Overseas Scholarship.
+Harald Oberhauser was supported by the DataSig Program [EP/S026347/1], the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA), and the Oxford-Man Institute.
+Martin Jørgensen was partly supported by the Research Council of Finland (grant 356498).

+\begin{enumerate} \item For all models and algorithms presented, check if you include: \begin{enumerate} \item A clear description of the mathematical setting, assumptions, algorithm, and/or model.
+[Yes] \item An analysis of the properties and complexity (time, space, sample size) of any algorithm.
+[Yes in Supplementary] \item (Optional) Anonymized source code, with specification of all dependencies, including external libraries.
+[Not Applicable] \end{enumerate}